-The breakdown in gender demographics for police officers and police staff shows that we have a higher proportion of female police staff to males.
-There has been an increase in officer numbers in 2019/20 which has seen a 12.5% increase in the number of female officers employed in the Force.
-Although females still represent a lower proportion this increase is a step in the right direction to bridge this gap.
+The breakdown in gender demographics for police officers and police staff shows that we continue to have a higher proportion of female police staff to males.
+There has been an increase in officer numbers in 2020/21 which has seen a 9.34% increase in the number of female officers employed in the force.
+In comparison there has been a 6.58% increase in the number of male officers this reporting year.
+Although females still represent a lower proportion, this increase is a step in the right direction to bridge this gap.

 Breakdown of workforce

-Looking at the female and male split at each officer rank, we have seen an increase in the percentage of female Constables.
-In 2018/19 34% of all Constables were female, and this increased to 36% in 2019/20.
-Typically, however the senior rank proportion (Chief Inspector and above) shows females make up just over half of the total headcount.
+Looking at the female and male split at each officer rank, we have seen a consistent increase in the percentage of female constables in the last three years.
+In 2018/19, 34% of all constables were female.
+This increased to 36% in 2019/20 and has again increased to 37.1% in this reporting year.
+Within the senior rank proportion (Chief Inspector and above) females make up 36.96% of the population.

-Promotions processes across our three collaborated Forces are the same for male and female officers.
-In 19/20 the tri-force promotions resulted in the following female promotions taking place:
+Promotions processes across our three collaborated forces are the same for male and female officers.
+In 2020/21 the tri-force promotions resulted in the following female promotions taking place:

 The gender pay gap